Injury Claims Relating to DUI Accidents in California

 Abolishing the Server's Liability

+Does a person injured in a DUI accident have other potential avenues for recovery beyond the drunk driver and the vehicle owner?
 There used to be a time in the 1970s when California case law recognized liability claims against bars and social hosts when they served alcohol to a visibly intoxicated person or a minor who then drove carelessly, injuring the claimant.

 The statute's subsection (b) states in relevant part that:

-• “the furnishing of alcoholic beverages is not the proximate cause of injuries resulting from intoxication, but rather the consumption of alcoholic beverages is the cause of injuries inflicted upon another by an intoxicated person.”
+- “The furnishing of alcoholic beverages is not the proximate cause of injuries resulting from intoxication, but rather the consumption of alcoholic beverages is the cause of injuries inflicted upon another by an intoxicated person.”

 The same statute's next subsection (c) reinforces that:

-• “no social host who furnishes alcoholic beverages to any person can be held legally accountable for damages suffered by that person, or for injury or property of, or death of, any third person, resulting from the consumption of those beverages.”
+- “No social host who furnishes alcoholic beverages to any person can be held legally accountable for damages suffered by that person, or for injury or property of, or death of, any third person, resulting from the consumption of those beverages.”

 So much for broad dram shop or social host liability.